kerrrusha/kerrrusha/README.md

 🎸 In my free time, I play the electric guitar (solo of _Metallica_ - _One_ in my performance can be found [**here**](https://youtu.be/co83lESfEEM)), make delicious hookahs, do amateur 3D modeling, and study new technologies.
 Also, i enjoy mountain skiing, freediving and car rides.

 ✈️ Travel inspires me.
-Before the start of the war in Ukraine, I managed to visit India, Spain, Greece, Turkey, as well as at a Metallica concert in the Czech Republic in _2019_.
+Before the start of the war in Ukraine, I managed to visit India, Spain, Greece, Turkey, as well as a Metallica concert in the Czech Republic in _2019_.
 Also, I love long car trips - in 2022 I visited some of the most beautiful places in the center of Ukraine.

 ## 🏅 Certificates